tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 Knowing the most common reading helps you trigger your memory as you take your first steps in reading native Japanese.

-## JP1K method

-The method is aimed at complete beginners who don't want to go through RTK but feel intimidated by the idea of learning whole words from the start.
-JP1K is intended to be a compromise between the two.

-To execute it you need an Anki deck formatted in a specific way.
-On the front of each card you have a word, phrase or sentence in Japanese language written in full kanji and without furigana but if you hover over it then the furigana readings will appear.
-On the back you have everything necessary to understand the flashcard, which may include English translations, dictionary definitions and native audio.

-The important part is how you review the deck:

-1) A flashcard comes up, furigana is hidden.
-1) Read the target word, or the whole sentence if you want.
-1) If the word contains kanji try to recall its reading.
-Then hover over the word to make the furigana pop up and see if you've recalled the reading correctly.
-1) Try to recall the meaning of the target word.
-It doesn't need to be precise.
-1) Reveal the back side of the card and see if the meaning was correct.
-1) When grading yourself, pass the card if you understand the meaning.
-Whether you remembered the reading or not doesn't matter.
-Avoid "Hard" and "Easy" buttons.

-This way when you review a card you may completely forget the reading, but then if you get the meaning right you still pass the card.

-The idea here is that this will make the process of going through the deck much more enjoyable because all you have to do is remember the meaning to pass the card.
-It's not that hard.
-The advantage over isolated kanji study is that you're going to start noticing the new words you've learned in your immersion.

-This should be enough to eventually achieve kanji fluency because every time you're still trying to recall the reading, you're just not taking it into account when grading yourself.
-On the other hand, if you could see the reading immediately then there would be no deliberate practice involved, so you'd eventually start ignoring the kanji.

-At Ajatt-Tools we have made our own Anki deck for people who wish to follow this method.
-To download it, visit the linked page.

-<p align="center"><a class="download_button" href="jp1k-anki-deck.html">KanjiTransition</a></p>

 ## Learning radicals

 I often see people asking,